What is a Cool Season?

 Cool-season garden diseases

-Fungi and nutrient deficiency are the main causes of diseases int the cool-season garden.
+Fungi and nutrient deficiency are the leading causes of diseases during the cool-season garden.
 Prevention is the most effective way to deal with them.

 - Make sure to clean the garden well from last season’s remains.

 - Discard all sick plants and fruits in the trash.

 - Add compost and organic fertilizer to replenish the soil.